GiridharRNair/cs4337project1/devlog.md

 ### October 23, 2025 7:55 PM

+#### Plan for This Session:
 I am going to implement a function(s) to format the input to evaluate the prefix expressions.
 I need to consider leading/trailing spaces, multiple spaces between tokens, and invalid characters.
-I removed unnecessary history functions like clear-history and show-history for now to keep the code simple.
+I initially created some history helper functions (clear-history, show-history) but removed them to keep the code simple since they aren't required by the specification.

+#### Work Notes:
-Instead of creating a function to format the input, I created a tokenize function that handles trimming spaces and splitting the expression into tokens.
-This will make it easier to evaluate the expressions.
+Instead of creating a separate function to format the input, I created a tokenize function that handles trimming spaces and splitting the expression into tokens.
+This will make it easier to evaluate the expressions since I can work with a clean list of tokens.
 The tokenize function uses regular expressions to match valid tokens (numbers, operators, and history references) and returns a list of tokens.
+This approach handles:

+Leading/trailing whitespace
+Multiple spaces between tokens
+Invalid characters (by only matching valid patterns)

-October 23, 2025 8:28 PM
+### October 23, 2025 8:28 PM

 I am going to remove unused functions to clean up the code.
 I have removed both prior format input functions since the tokenize function now handles input